JavaVista/Project-Neighborhood-Map/README.md

 # Neighborhood Map Project

 Udacity Front-End Developer Nanodegree project.
-Developed a Single Page App using React.js library with Google Maps API and Foursquare API.
+Developed a Single Page App using React.js library with Google Maps API, along  with Foursquare API.
 The goal of the project was to create a web application from scratch.

 ## Table of Contents